Troubleshooting

 More details can be found in issue #206.

 When using ubuntu-latest on Github Actions, the package libxkbcommon-x11-0 has to be installed, DISPLAY should be set and xvfb run.
-More details can be found in issue #293.
+More details can be found in issues #293 and #550.

 Since Qt in version 5.15 xcb libraries are not distributed with Qt so this library in version at least 1.11 on runner.
 See more in https://codereview.qt-project.org/c/qt/qtbase/+/253905

-For Github Actions, Azure pipelines and Travis-CI you will need to install libxcb-icccm4 libxcb-image0 libxcb-keysyms1 libxcb-randr0 libxcb-render-util0 libxcb-xinerama0 libxcb-xfixes0 x11-utils
+For GitHub Actions, Azure pipelines, Travis-CI and GitLab CI/CD you will need to install libxcb-icccm4 libxcb-image0 libxcb-keysyms1 libxcb-randr0 libxcb-render-util0 libxcb-xinerama0 libxcb-xfixes0 x11-utils

-As an example, here is a working config :
+As an example, here is a working Github Actions config :

 name: my qt ci in github actions